carlcalderon/fmt/README.md

 fmt.sprintf('%s %S', 'hello', 'world')  // output: "hello WORLD"
 ```

-### Padding
+#### Padding

-`fmt` supports both left and right whitespace padding.
-The padding is defined as
+`fmt.sprintf` supports both left and right whitespace padding.
+The padding is
-the "total" amount of characters the value will consume.
-For example, a padding
+defined as the "total" amount of characters the value will consume.
+For example,
-of `8` will dedicate 8 characters to the value where all remaining characters
+a padding of `8` will dedicate 8 characters to the value where all remaining
-will be filled with spaces.
+characters will be filled with spaces.

 _Tip: Padding is especially useful when creating tables._